svgaman/picoDb/README.md

 --------

 - Easy to use, easy to hack, fast and very lightweight
-- Supported drivers: Sqlite, Mysql, Postgresql
+- Supported drivers: Sqlite, Mssql, Mysql, Postgresql
 - Requires only PDO
 - Use prepared statements
 - Handle schema migrations